Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

           SSEEnabled: true
 ```

-This will create a simple DynamoDB table with a single primary key.
+This will create a simple DynamoDB table with a single primary key, named `id` in this case.
 Before we continue, deploy these changes to actually create the DynamoDB table.
 Our Lambda will need it to actually exist in order to interact with it.

-Note: It is possible to run a dockerized version of DynamoDB locally and run a
+Note: It is possible to start a local Docker container version of DynamoDB and run a
-Lambda locally against that, however AWS SAMs tooling does not help with this and it is down to you to ensure the Lambda container and DynamoDB
+Lambda locally against it, however AWS SAMs tooling does not help with this and it is our responsibility to ensure the Lambda container and DynamoDB
 container can actually see each other.
-You also would need to create conditional logic in your Lambda
-to connect to your local dockerized DynamoDB container if you are running the Lambda locally, else in producrion, connect to the real DynamoDB.
+Conditional logic in the Lambda to connect to the local DynamoDB Docker container if you are running the
+Lambda locally, else in production, connect to the real DynamoDB would also be required.
 I did experiment with this but concluded that it was just easier to run a Lambda locally against real AWS resources.

-Now we need an additional Lambda to write names of people that need to be greeted to this shiny new database.
+Now we need an additional Lambda to write names of people that need to be greeted to this shiny new database table.
 Since this Lambda needs to be able to write to our database, it needs the have appropriate IAM Role.
 Luckily AWS SAM makes this really simple.

 Add the following code to our `template.yml` in the resources section: